I have to digress a bit.

 For a long time the degree of self-awareness is very low and karma is created.
 When the degree of self-awareness rises up to a certain level karma begins to be paid off.

 At some point this process becomes conscious.
-This initiative of “conscious assessment” is represented by the arcanum The Hermit.
+This initiative of “conscious assessment” is represented by the card The Hermit.

 Can the payment of karma be bypassed?